rogerpro/ClearStep/README.md

 # ClearStep

 A web app to help you organizing your & your client/provider tasks, and more.
-Made with [CakePHP](http://cakephp.org) 3 ([cakephp/cakephp](https://github.com/cakephp/cakephp)).
+Made with [CakePHP 3](https://github.com/cakephp/cakephp).

 - Both for professional & personal tasks, as a TO DO list.
 - Set deadlines, tags & comments for your pending tasks using tickets.